A spotlight has fallen on Colombia, revealing an exciting destination with intriguing wildlife, a vibrant culture and incredible diverse landscapes.

 San Agustin Archaeological Park is one of Colombia’s most important historical sites.
 Fascinating religious monuments and sculptures are spread out across beautiful parkland and forest and have remained surprisingly intact.
 These mysterious carved figures take the form of humans, gods and animals and are thought to have been created between 50-400AD.

-Lesser-known things to do in Colombia
+Lesser-known highlights in Colombia

 While there are many well-known things to do in India, what about the lesser-known highlights?
 Our local experts have shared some of their top tips for where to go and what to do if you fancy a bit of an alternative Indian adventure.